Celqaz/Celqaz/README.md

 </p>

 I'm a full-stack developer and risk analyst.
-You can see some of my work here on GitHub, or on my personnal website: https://www.byteli.com/
+You can find some of my work here on GitHub, or on my [blog](https://www.byteli.com/)

 ---